-“I feel great,” he said.
-“I never knew what it felt like to feel good, and I couldn’t believe it when Dr. Pyles told me that my arteries had probably been in this condition for almost 20 years.”
+“I never knew what it felt like to feel good,” Jack said.
+“I couldn’t believe it when Dr. Pyles told me that my arteries had probably been in this condition for almost 20 years.”

 “Toward the end of the 3.1 mile walk he would usually have to stop for a second or slow down due to shortness of breath, but blamed it on his age and weight,” Laura said.

-Laura and Jack never thought his heart was in such poor condition but are so thankful they were able to detect and resolve the issue.
+Laura and Jack never thought his heart was in such poor condition but are thankful they were able to detect and resolve the issue.
 Their positive outcome since Jack’s surgery has led them to urge their friends and family members to get a heart scan as well.

 “We can’t say enough about how important a heart scan can be,” Jack said.
-“A painless, 10-minute-long scan saved my life, and I want others to know what it’s like to finally feel healthy after so many years.”
+“A painless, ten-minute-long scan saved my life, and I want others to know what it’s like to finally feel healthy after so many years.”

-The Everlings are excited to get back to walking their 5ks and are thankful that this time they will be able to complete one together without having to stop to take a breath.
+The Everlings are excited to get back to walking their 5Ks and are thankful that this time they will be able to complete one together without having to stop to take a breath.